Is White a Primary Color?

 Another classic, the plain white t-shirt, is a staple of wardrobes today.
 But watch out—you really don’t want to spill ketchup or mustard (or anything) on a clean white shirt.

 Take a look at your white paint and you’ll most likely see one of these two ingredients: Titanium Dioxide or Zinc Oxide.

 White is white—you don’t really want any variation in the color.
 As a result, there aren’t a lot of options.
 The two types of white paint you’ll find are Titanium White and Zinc White, after whichever pigment they use.

-When it comes to all white paintings, Rauschenberg’s three and seven panel paintings are the ones I think of.
+When it comes to all-white paintings, Rauschenberg’s three and seven-panel paintings are among the most notable.